dogfriendbookclub/Application/docs/specification/features.md

 they will also be able to see how many episodes they have watched and are watching in the current year

-The user can also see a timeline of that shows what they watched each year, separated by years and then into months. selecting a year will bring up the months of that year. selecting on a month will bring up a calender that dates an episode has been watched, if there is a date, where nothing was watched it will not be brought up.
+The user can also see a timeline of that shows what they watched each year, separated by years and then into months. selecting a year will bring up the months of that year. selecting on a month will bring up a calendar that dates an episode has been watched, if there is a date, where nothing was watched it will not be brought up.

 > we could also log the "number of shows watched" using this exact system